University of Wales Trinity Saint David

 The University of Wales Trinity Saint David (Prifysgol Cymru Y Drindod Dewi Sant) is a public university with campuses in Carmarthen, Swansea, Cardiff, Birmingham and London.

 The university came into existence through the merger of the two oldest higher education institutions in Wales, the University of Wales, Lampeter (UWL) and Trinity University College (TUC) in 2010, under Lampeter's royal charter of 1828.
 In 2011, it was announced that the University of Wales would also merge into Trinity Saint David.
 On 1 August 2013 the university merged with Swansea Metropolitan University.
 King Charles III has been patron of the university since 2011.
-The Chair of the Council is Randolph Thomas former Archdeacon of Brecon from 2003 until 2013, and the Vice-Chancellor has been Elwen Evans since June 2023.
+The vice-chancellor has been Elwen Evans since June 2023.

-The university also collaborated with the University of Malaya in 2013 to establish University of Malaya-Wales (UM-Wales), a private university in Malaysia.
+The university also collaborated with the University of Malaya in 2013 to establish University of Malaya-Wales, a private university in Malaysia.

 History

 The University of Wales Trinity Saint David was formed in July 2010 by the merger of the University of Wales, Lampeter and Trinity University College, via a supplementary charter to Lampeter's 1828 royal charter.

 In 2008, a report on Lampeter from the Quality Assurance Agency for Higher Education concluded that, although the quality of the university's degrees was satisfactory, they had "limited confidence" in the institution's quality assurance procedures and systems.
 Further to this assessment, the Higher Education Funding Council for Wales commissioned a further report which found "very real problems of leadership and management" at the university.

 As a direct result, in December 2008, Lampeter announced that it was in merger talks with Trinity with the intention of forming a new university.
 This was formally announced in April 2009, when the institution's new name, University of Wales, Trinity Saint David, was revealed.
 The university received its first students in September 2010.
 The name of the institution is a combination of Lampeter's original name (Saint David's College) and the name of Trinity University College.

 In June 2010, a declaration of intent was announced between Trinity Saint David, Swansea Metropolitan University and three regional further education colleges (Coleg Ceredigion, Coleg Sir Benfro and Coleg Sir Gâr) to establish a South-West Wales regional post-16 further education and higher education educational group.
 The FE colleges were to merge into one educational group, whilst the HE institutions would merge into another educational group, with both working closely within the region.